SampSharp/openmp-sampsharp-x64-poc/README.md

 # openmp-sampsharp-x64-poc

+> [!IMPORTANT]
+> The code in this repo has been merged into the https://github.com/ikkentim/sampsharp repository.
+Further development continues there.

 proof-of-concept code.
 Attempt to run x64 .NET code with an up-to-date well supported runtime as an open.mp component.

 Goal